 There is no set list of courses required for law school.
-Instead, law schools want to see students who have a balance of courses in literature, language, speech, composition, logic, and semantics as they are directly concerned with the cultivation of the skills necessary for law school.
+Instead, law schools want to see students who have a balance of courses in literature, language, speech, composition, logic, and semantics because they are concerned with the cultivation of the skills necessary for law school.
 These include:

 - Reading skills: The ability to take in and remember large amounts of information

-- Analytical skills: The ability to organize and analyze information, to reason and draw conclusions based on reading and organizing
+- Analytical skills: The ability to organize and to analyze information, as well as to reason and to draw conclusions based on reading and organizing

 - Communication skills: The ability to present your arguments and conclusions both orally and in writing

 Just taking the courses, however, is not enough.
 You must also do well.
-GRADES ARE VERY IMPORTANT.
+Grades are very important.
 This includes grades in all courses taken at any university while completing your undergraduate degree.
 Consequently, you want to major in a subject in which you are interested and one in which you will work hard to do well.
-Take challenging courses appropriate to your strengths; choose courses in which hard work will be rewarded with good grades.
+Take challenging courses appropriate to your strengths, and choose courses in which hard work will be rewarded with good grades.